-- (c) Figure the amount of tax remaining to be offset by other credits by subtracting the amount in column (b) from the balance in column (c) of the previous line. - (d) Enter the amount of credit carryover available to use in future years by subtracting the amount in column (b) from the amount in column (a).
-The corporation is required to keep track of the credit carryover amounts that were disallowed due to the \$5,000,000 credit limitation.
+- (a) Enter the amount of credit available to offset tax. - (b) Figure the amount of credit the corporation is able to use this year by entering the smaller of the amount in column (a) or the amount in column (c) from the previous line. - (c) Figure the amount of tax remaining to be offset by other credits by subtracting the amount in column (b) from the balance in column (c) of the previous line. - (d) Enter the amount of credit carryover available to use in future years by subtracting the amount in column (b) from the amount in column (a).